 Throw a wide net.
 One-stop sourcing is dead.
 It’s nearly impossible to find a single best job board, the best social media site, the best referral source for all jobs.
 But that is what many employers believe.
 Recruiting is fluid and what works one week may fail the next.
-Sourcing candidates today requires throwing out a wide net to capture candidates from a variety of sources.
+Today, attracting skilled workers requires throwing out a wide net to capture candidates from a variety of sources.
 And with the growing importance of social media, the variety keeps changing.
 The best source is not Indeed or Careerbuilder, LinkedIn or Facebook, Twitter or Craigslist.
 It’s all of them.

 Engage Social Media.
 Invite all applicants to follow you, to like you, to connect with you.
 Even if they don’t become employees, they know people who know people.
 And in many businesses they are prospective customers too.

 Automate what can be automated.
 Without some type of automated applicant processing and screening, a company will simply drown in paperwork and applications from unqualified or poor fit candidates.
 Multi-source recruitment is necessary to fill hard-to-fill positions but it is a daunting and nearly impossible task using labor intensive processes.